mendersoftware/mender-docs/02.Architecture/01.components/docs.md

 The process begins with the **software build system** generating a new version of software for a device.
 The software build system is a standard component, such as Yocto Project.
 It creates **build artifacts** in the format required by the target device.
-The build artifacts are digitally signed so that they can be verified later on.
 There will be different build artifacts for each type of device being managed.

 The build artifacts are passed to the Mender **Management Server**, which is the central point for deploying updates to a population of devices.
 Among other things, it monitors the current software version that is installed on each device and schedules the rollout of new releases.

-Finally, each **Device** runs a copy of the Mender **update agent**, which polls the Management Server from time to time to report its status and to discover if there is a software update waiting.
+Finally, each **Device** runs a copy of the Mender **update client**, which polls the Management Server from time to time to report its status and to discover if there is a software update waiting.
-If there is, the update agent downloads and installs it.
+If there is, the update client downloads and installs it.

 In the current implementation, only devices running embedded Linux are supported.
 Other operating systems will be added later on.